Liily77/lydianeghad.github.io/README.md

 In this project, you will find an exercise offered by the Codecademy school to learn the Python programming language.

-Here is part of the exercise statement :
+Here is part of the first exercise statement :

 Course link : https://www.codecademy.com/learn/learn-python-3